If you don’t like something change it; if you can’t change it, change the way you think about it. – Mary Engelbreit

 How must I modify my approach?

-By taking the time to genuinely answer these questions you are directing your focus on things that matter most.
+By taking the time to genuinely answer these questions you are directing your focus to things that matter most.
 These “things” will help you see the situation in a better light, and will put you in a more positive and optimal frame-of-mind.
 And as your focus changes, your attitude shifts and you subsequently put yourself in a more advantageous position to make the best of every situation and opportunity.

 Associate with Inspiring People